What to Eat—and What to Skip—When It Comes to Takeout Food

 For a lot of us, Thai seems like the healthier, lighter alternative to Chinese food—but that's not always the case.
 Along with the healthy stuff, a typical Thai takeout menu is also riddled with diet-sabotaging boobie traps.
 Here's the best and worst of the lot for your belly.

 Summer rolls are steamed instead of fried—and typically filled with lean proteins and veggies, making them a winning appetizer in our book.
 Pair them with an order or edamame and a broth-based soup for a satisfying, filling meal.

 Spring = deep-fried, which is why we say to skip 'em!
 They're filled with fat and calories your gut and ticker don't need.
 More heart-harming foods to avoid: all of these 30 Worst Foods For Your Heart!

 Laced with ginger, garlic, and chilies, Thai-style vegetables pack huge flavor for few calories.
 Try splitting an entrée with a companion and sharing a side of sizzling vegetables to round out the meal.

 Thai Fried Rice

 Thai fried rice is nearly as oil-soaked as its Chinese counterpart.
 The more low-quality fat you have on your plate, the more flab will find up stuck to your frame.
 Skip it and fill up your plate with an order of veggies instead.

-Ordering Pad Thai is a safe bet, and better yet it pretty much on ever Thai menu in America.
+Ordering Pad Thai is a safe bet, and better yet it pretty much on every Thai menu in America.
 An average portion of this popular noodle entrée can be 600 calories, but it's usually very low in saturated fat, making it a pretty good option in takeout land.
 Another great entrée option?
 Well, keeping in mind what Paul always does, she says it's best to "order a protein and vegetable-based meal," like chicken and broccoli with peanut sauce.
 And go ahead and even order some curry, too.
-See, Thai curries, regardless of color, are based around coconut milk.
+See, Thai curries, regardless of color, are based on coconut milk.
 While high in saturated fat, most of that comes from lauric acid, which has been shown in more than 60 studies to decrease the risk of cardiovascular disease.
 Pick a lean protein like shrimp or chicken, and this makes for a healthier option than many of the noodle-based dishes.

 Pla Rad Prik